 You may be able to pause your treatment if your doctor says it’s appropriate.
 Otherwise, you can try anti-inflammatory medications.

-Burning at the tip of urethra is usually a cause for concern whether or not it’s caused by an STD.
+Burning at the tip of urethra is usually a cause for concern whether or not it’s caused by an STI.
 If your symptoms last more than a few days, or are accompanied by other unusual symptoms, see a doctor right away.

 For cases of burning at the tip of the urethra accompanied by severe pain in the sides, back, or abdomen, and fever, chills, or nausea, seek emergency help as these are signs of severe infection.